What does a medical laboratory scientist do?

 The median salary for a medical lab scientist is $57,800, though salaries can range between $30,000-$79,000 depending on education, location, and previous experience.

-Job growth and security is high for medical laboratory technicians and scientists.
+Job growth and security are high for medical laboratory technicians and scientists.
 According to the Bureau of Labor Statistics, there is currently a shortage of medical lab technicians and scientists in many parts of the country which guarantees ample employment opportunities and sometimes higher salaries for graduates.
-With the volume of laboratory tests continuing to increase due to both population growth and the development of new types of tests, job opportunities are expected to increase faster than average with over 24,000 new positions expected to be available by 2029.
+With the volume of laboratory tests continuing to increase due to both population growth and the development of new types of tests, job opportunities are expected to increase faster than average with over 26,000 new positions expected to be available by 2030.

 With additional training and experience, a medical lab scientist can become a department lead or lab manager.
 Others may seek specializations to advance their careers.
 Typically, a medical lab technician will progress to a medical lab scientist with more training.